 As a Role Models Project volunteer you will complete six training sessions, covering teamwork, core facilitation skills, workshop creation, working with young people and safeguarding & child protection.
 Receiving the full course of training is important not only to equip you with the skills required to create workshops and engage with young people through our alternative approach, but also because as a group you will get to know each other and develop your shared aims and values that will shape the workshops.
 In any cases where you have to miss a session (life happens!) we can arrange catch-up sessions or can come to some other arrangement - but this is your responsibility to let us know.

 After the final workshop in each school, there will be an opportunity to reflect on your journey as a volunteer and a social to celebrate the amazing work you have done!
-There's also an opportunity to facilitate a workshop as part of the Inspiration day school trip to Sussex campus the young people will be coming to at the end of the term (see calendar!)

 - 13 hours training over 5 weeks on campus: 5 sessions on Tuesday evenings from 6-8pm, and one 3-hour Safeguarding and Child Protection training delivered by Safety Net.

 Week 8 onwards:

 - Weekly 2 hour workshop development sessions (Monday afternoons): the opportunity to create the workshops using your experiences and all the resources the project has collected over its years - not compulsory to attend this in order to attend the workshop.